Northern B, C and Class D Regional Cheerleading Championships Schedule Monday, February 6 - NewsBreak

 Related

-The Presque Isle Girls Basketball Team defeated Hermon 47-44 in double overtime in Presque Isle on Monday, February 6th.
-Presque Isle led 11-9 at the end of the 1st Quarter, but the score was tied at the end of the 1st Half 19-19.
-Hermon took the lead at the end of the 3rd Quarter 28-21 after outscoring the Wildcats 9-2 in the Quarter.
-The score was tied 33-33 at the end of regulation and 36-36 at the end of the 1st Overtime.

-Witches Suffer 1st Loss – Brewer Boys Nipped by Skowhegan 49-48 [STATS]
+In the final home meet of the season, the MDI Girls and Boys Swim and Dive Teams defeated Bangor at the MDI YMCA on Friday, February 3rd.
+Prior to the meet, MDI High School honored the 10 seniors.
+The MDI Girls defeated Bangor 131-18 and Boys defeated Bangor 108-62.
+Here...

+Ellsworth Boys Remain Undefeated – Take Down John Bapst 76-26 Saturday Afternoon [STATS]

-The Brewer Witches Boys Basketball Team suffered their 1st loss, as the Skowhegan River Hawks nipped Brewer 49-48 in Brewer on Friday, February 3rd.
-Skowhegan led 14-8 at the end of the 1st Quarter and 28-17 at the end of the 1st Half.
-Brewer cut the lead to 8 points at the end of the 3rd Quarter, outscoring Skowhegan 14-11 as Skowhegan led 39-31.
+The Ellsworth Boys Basketball Team beat the John Bapst Crusaders 76-26 on Saturday afternoon, February 4th to remain undefeated, with 1 game left in the regular season.
+Ellsworth led 22-5 at the end of the 1st Quarter and 40-16 at the end of the 1st Half.
+The Eagles were up 60-22 at the end of the 3rd Quarter.

 Ellsworth Girls Double-Up John Bapst 75-37 [STATS]

-Note: UPDATE: Missing Bangor woman found